Manslaughter Defense Attorneys Passaic County, NJ

 Self-defense is a valid defense in many manslaughter cases, as you are permitted to act in violence or even with recklessness if you are given no choice based a dangerous or life-threatening situation.
 This is often a defense in voluntary manslaughter cases where the defendant may be able to show that they reasonably believed they were in danger and had to act quickly to defend themselves.

 Showing that an involuntary manslaughter charge was not due to recklessness or negligence and was simply a tragic accident is also a valid defense.
 The prosecution must show that it was due to your actions were irresponsible and unreasonably reckless in the events leading to the victim’s death.
 Our criminal defense attorneys will aim to show that charges of manslaughter are not warranted because you were not acting in with recklessness or extreme indifference to human life.

-Contact our Woodland Park Manslaughter and Aggravated Manslaughter Attorneys Today
+Contact our Little Falls Manslaughter and Aggravated Manslaughter Attorneys Today

-At The Law Office of Del Sardo & Montanari, our defense attorneys are here to protect the legal freedoms of our clients charged with manslaughter and aggravated manslaughter in New Jersey towns including Clifton, Little Falls, Paterson, Wayne, Woodland Park, West Milford, and the greater Passaic County area.
+At The Montanari Law Group, our defense attorneys are here to protect the legal freedoms of our clients charged with manslaughter and aggravated manslaughter in New Jersey towns including Clifton, Little Falls, Paterson, Wayne, Woodland Park, West Milford, and the greater Passaic County area.

 We will work with you on a personal and individual level to determine how we may be able to formulate a strong defense in the face of your criminal charges.
 Our experienced attorneys will work with the evidence at hand with the goal of having your manslaughter or aggravated manslaughter charges reduced or dismissed.

-Contact us online or give us a call at our Woodland Park offices at (973) 233-4396 to speak with a qualified member of our legal team today in a free and confidential consultation regarding your manslaughter or other violent crime case.
+Contact us online or give us a call at our Little Falls offices at (973) 233-4396 to speak with a qualified member of our legal team today in a free and confidential consultation regarding your manslaughter or other violent crime cases.